-It is generally not recommended to keep young Bearded Dragons on sand because of the risk that they might swallow particles with their food.
+It is often not recommended to keep baby Bearded Dragons on sand because of fears that they might swallow particles with their food.

 The risk of impaction is lower with adult Bearded Dragons, but only use special sand sold for use with reptiles.